Staying at a school

 The school hosts

-At each school there are hosts, who are there for your service and safety.
-They are officials who are doing this work on a voluntary basis because they want to meet you and be part of the world’s biggest youth tournament.
+Each school has hosts who are there for your safety and support.
+They are volunteers who want to meet you and be part of the world’s largest youth handball tournament.